 Premium organic Alaria (Alaria esculenta) flakes in bulk.
-Alaria is also known as winged kelp, or “wild Atlantic wakame” because it is so biologically and nutritionally similar to Japanese wakame (Undaria pinnatifida).
+Product sold in bulk packaging is not for resale.* Alaria is also known as winged kelp, or “wild Atlantic wakame” because it is so biologically and nutritionally similar to Japanese wakame (Undaria pinnatifida).
 Sustainably wild-harvested from the pristine waters of the North Atlantic, and lab-tested for quality and safety.

 - Certified Organic

 - Solar dried at mild temperatures to preserve enzymes, nutrients, and the environment

 - Alaria contains vitamin A (beta-carotene), iron, potassium, magnesium, chlorophyll, B vitamins, and dietary fiber.

 - High in iodine...about 280 mcg per g

 - Easy to use!
 One teaspoon of Alaria added to a cup of hot water makes a mineral-rich broth, or add a quarter of a teaspoon to your favorite smoothie to make it so much more nutritious!